QararFairuzzabadi/Customer-Segmentation-Telecommunications-Company/README.md

-# Analysis and Implementation of Customer Segmentation in the Telecommunications Company
+# Analysis of Customer Segmentation in the Telecommunication Company

 ## Overview